 Examples: #foodie #sanfrancisco #feastly #seafood #guitarfish #freshcatch #catchoftheday #popupdinner #supperclub #soulfood #organic #homecooking

 - The purpose of hashtags is to create keywords that people can find your content under.
-Don’t be too general, try not to use ones such as just #food or #fish, because your content will get lost in the sea of other photos tagged with those hashtags.
+Don’t be too general, because your content will get lost in the sea of other photos tagged with those hashtags.
 Try searching up several hashtags on Instagram and see how many posts are under them.

 - Tagging your location gives more detail and information to your post, and helps solidify the “local” feeling of your activity and food to audiences.

 - Tag @eatfeastly, @feastlyla and/or @feastlypdx in your posts so we can engage with your content, too!

 - Optimal post frequency on Instagram ranges for everyone, but you don’t want to be posting more than once every 4-6 hours.
 For beginners, 3-4 times a week should be sufficient.
 For more experienced Instagrammers, 5-7 times is good (one photo a day is a great pattern), and for the Instacrazy, 14 times a week (2x a day) is alright too!

 - Use Instagram Stories for another way to engage with your audience!

 - If you haven’t already, create a Facebook business page for your brand.
 You can start here.

 - Create Facebook events to market your meals.
 Click here to learn how.